100 Sights in Munich, Germany (with Map and Images)

 Männerkloster des Heiligen Hiob von Pocaev

-The Monastery of Saint Job of Pochayev or Obermenzing Monastery is a male monastery belonging to the Russian Orthodox Church Abroad (ROKA) in the Obermenzing district of Munich, Germany.
+The Monastery of St. Job of Pochayev or Obermenzing Monastery is a monastery belonging to the Russian Orthodox Church Abroad (ROKA) in the Munich district of Obermenzing.
 It is also the residence of Metropolitan Mark, who heads the Russian Orthodox Diocese of the Orthodox Bishop of Berlin and Germany.

 Wikipedia: Kloster des Heiligen Hiob von Potschajew (DE), Website